By choosing Equal Exchange chocolate and cocoa products, you support a company that:

 Fairly traded from co-ops

-Our ingredients are grown with care by small-scale farmers in Latin America.
+Our ingredients are grown with care by small-scale farmers.
 Working as individuals, the farmers may struggle to access international markets and often receive below-market prices.
 But when they work together as a co-op, they become owners of a business.
 They have economic and political control over their lives.
 They have access to quality trainings and processing equipment.
 And, they can positively influence their communities by investing in school supplies, women’s programs, clean drinking wells, or other social development projects.

 For an industry traditionally rooted in exploitation – and a reliance on child slave labor – this is a big feat.